Audioboo/api/sections/categories.md

-# Audioboo Categories
+# audioBoom Categories

 Posts and channels are categorized into different areas.
 You can obtain lists of them via the Categories API.

 Get Categories
 ----
-`GET /categories` Returns a list of categories used on Audioboo Certain categories are only available for audio clips or for channels, by default this method only returns channel categories.
+`GET /categories` Returns a list of categories used on audioBoom Certain categories are only available for audio clips or for channels, by default this method only returns channel categories.
 You should filter the result set to only include the type you are interested in by using one of :

 * `GET /categories/channels`